Common Noun

 Common name of an animal: bird, insect, dog

-Examples of Common Noun in Sentences
+Examples of Common Nouns in Sentences

 1. The dog barked loudly in the park.